 Incidentally, we did not see any elephants with tusks there.
 Is it possible that the tusks have been cut?

 There is an artificially created Ethnic village in Kohora range.
 Here tourism department has tried to create houses of various tribes of North East.
 Unfortunately, while locals use natural material like bamboos to make their houses, here, everything is made of concrete.
 Even the impression of being a bamboo.
 Then there were life-size images showcasing the daily life of the tribes.
 This is something that I have come to resist, artificially created rural life, you can see them as a trend across the country.
 Not sure if someone is looking at their effectiveness or they are just being a part of the herd mentality.
-There was no one at the village, we just roamed around the place and walked back to our hotel.
+There was no one in the village, we just roamed around the place and walked back to our hotel.
 While walking around the area, you can see many tea gardens that make a beautiful view.

 As you visit the park, take the jeep ride into the forest to see the animal up close.
 And then take an elephant ride, you can not miss the economy that exists around this national park just across the road.
 There are high-end resorts and there are backpacker’s dens.
 There are jeeps that work only during the season and take tourists inside the park.
 And there are souvenir shops that sell all kinds of local stuff made of Bamboo.
 Though the culture of last minute holiday deals is yet to reach here.
-There are guides who know a bit about the jungle routes and the animal behavior.
-And of course, there is whole forest department who look after the forest.
+There are guides who know a bit about the jungle routes and animal behavior.
+And of course, there is a whole forest department who look after the forest.
 You feel proud of the animals that are a source of bread and butter for so many people living in the periphery of the park.

 A beautiful and peaceful place to visit… Images of those tall grass cross my mind as I write this.